VisuALS-Technologies/visuals-windows/DOCS.md

 # **Settings** {#settings}

-Settings for the VisuALS application are stored in [JSON](https://www.w3schools.com/whatis/whatis_json.asp) files in the folder VisuALS under the users AppData/local folder.
+Settings for the VisuALS application are stored in [JSON](https://www.w3schools.com/whatis/whatis_json.asp) files under the AppData/local/VisuALS folder.
 There are several important utility classes for dealing with these settings files.
 These classes are located under Utilities/FileUtilities:

 ![](assets/solution_structure/settings.png)